CogStack/CogStack-NiFi/deploy/WORKFLOWS.md

 This example uses the same configuration for `PutElasticsearchHttpRecord` component as before, but the records are now stored under `medical_reports_text_tika` index.

-# Annotating free-text documents (DB-ES)
+# Annotating free-text documents (DB → ES)
 This workflow implements the NLP annotations ingestion pipeline based on the previous examples.
-The documents are stored in the initial database in free-text format, but we are interested in extracting only the NLP annotations, The annotations will extracted from free-text notes via NLP Service.
+The documents are stored in the initial database in free-text format, but we are interested in extracting only the NLP annotations.
+The annotations will extracted from free-text notes via NLP Service.
 Finally, the annotations will be stored in Elasticsearch.